dianachou/cmsc320_final_tutorial/README.md

 # Sound It Out
-Final Project for CMSC320: Introcution to Data Science (Fall 2019)
+Final Tutorial (Project) for CMSC320: Introcution to Data Science (Fall 2019)

 Reading words and being able to pronounce them is a complex process involving the coordination of multiple skills and linguistic systems in order to result in fluent behaviors.
 It is important for researchers to investigate the skills and systems involved in reading and speaking in order to be able to design educational programs and learning environments that foster growth in these skills and systems.
 Reading and speaking involves the coordination of multiple systems including orthography and phonology.